shorn/zinc/aws-infra/lambda/readme.md

 https://github.com/sensedeep/dynamodb-onetable

+This is what the lambda code currently uses for working with DynamoDB.

 * example code shows a one-off setup process `Table.create()` is the usual flow - obviously, that doesn't work with doing stuff in CDK (e.g. giving lambda read access to table).
   * I integrated by just eyeballing a `Table.create()` table and modifying the CDK code until the two looked the same and the test seemed to work.
+  * I do wonder if you could integrate the onetable code with CDK somehow.
-* error messages were really poor, if you didn't already know what mistake you made, you'd never know from the error message
+* error messages were really poor, if you didn't already know what mistake you made, you'd never know from the error message.
+This one would likely be a blocker for me in terms of adoption on a real project.
 * I eventually got the "find" operation working, but it was trial and error, no idea what I'm doing and the doco wasn't much help.
+Another big issue, but this might be mitigated by me just learning WTF I'm doing with DDB.

 # ORMs discarded